Start here to access your online health record

 We want to make sure that the NHS App meets the needs of our patients, so hearing your feedback is very important to us.
 To work together with you on this journey, there are a number of ways you get involved - taking part in research, joining our People’s Panel for Digital Health, or becoming a Digital Support Volunteer.
 If you would like to get involved, then please complete this form.

-You may also email any feedback or questions to huh-tr.pkb@nhs.net
+You may email any feedback or questions to huh-tr.pkb@nhs.net

 Who do I contact for issues with using PKB?